 Understanding America’s History Will Help Shape Our Future

-Last year, in partnership with Lincoln Park Strategies, I conducted a national online survey of high school students, exploring their perceptions on the teaching and learning of American history.
+In 2019, in partnership with Lincoln Park Strategies, I conducted a national online survey of high school students, exploring their perceptions on the teaching and learning of American history.
 We found that less than a third of young people believed that social studies would be important to them after graduation.
 Additionally, only a quarter of students said learning history was exciting, while more than a quarter believed that learning history was “bad” or “boring.”
 These negative views came from young women and students of color primarily.

 As history educators, we know and deeply understand the importance of knowing our history.
 We also know its relevance to the world today.
 The coronavirus and the current pandemic are a great example of this.
 Historians can help inform policymakers and politicians of the economic and social implications of the Spanish influenza pandemic.
 And, we can look at how moments of economic depression led to the passage of time-honored social safety net programs like social security.

 Understanding our history allows us to be informed voters, activists, and leaders.
 How can we expect our young people to lead us to a better future if they aren’t well-versed in the failures in our country’s past?
 How do we make sure that history doesn’t repeat itself if we are not teaching our students the correct history in the first place?
 As we look to young people to transform this country on issues from guns to immigration to the environment to healthcare, we need them to understand our history and work together to draft a new future.
 But as the most recent NAEP data shows, our students simply aren’t learning the history and civics needed to do that.